poissonconsulting/sglekwy/README.md

 ## Installation

-To install and load `sglekwy` execute the following code at the R terminal:
+To install and load the latest version of `sglekwy` execute the following code at the R terminal:
 ```
 library(devtools)
 install_github("poissonconsulting/sglekwy")